fokouarnaud/high-school-flashcard-ui/README.md

 After you complete your endpoints, ensure you return to the frontend to confirm your API handles requests and responses appropriately:

-- Endpoints defined as expected by the frontend
+- Endpoints defined as expected by the app
-- Response body provided as expected by the frontend
+- Response body provided as expected by the app

 ### Optional: Updating Endpoints and API behavior